family expense trackerhome expensesshared workspacemonthly budgethisab app

 You do not need twenty categories on day one.
 Start with broad labels and improve only when the family actually needs more detail.

-How to Record Contributions Fairly
+How to Record Contributions Clearly

 Here are three common models: